 Most tuning fans are happy to accept this, of course.
 They have several options for bringing their suspension a little closer to the asphalt.
 The simplest and cheapest is to install lowering springs.
 More complex are coilovers and sports suspensions.

-Lowering springs are shorter and firmer than the standard ones.
+Lowering springs are shorter and have a firmer spring rate than the standard ones, so they are “harder”.
 As a result, the vehicle rolls and pitches less and responds more quickly to the driver’s steering commands.
-The new springs should always be considered in combination with the shock absorbers.
+However, sports springs should always be considered in combination with the shock absorbers.
 After all, the standard shock absorbers are simply not designed for the shorter spring travel and harder spring rates of sports springs as a rule.
 That is why sports suspensions from premium manufacturers such as BILSTEIN always consist of shorter sports springs with specially matched sports shock absorbers.
-Our BILSTEIN B8 shock absorber is specially designed for use with lowering springs.
+Our BILSTEIN B8 shock absorber for example is specially designed for use with lowering springs.

 The most technically complex but also the best way of lowering a vehicle is to use coilover suspension, also known as screw-in suspension.
 These include, for example, the BILSTEIN B16 or the BILSTEIN EVO T1 coilover suspension.
 The shock absorbers or spring plates have a thread that tuners can use to adjust the lowering precisely.
-But this is only the simplest version.
-Other settings are also possible, for example the hardness of the damping forces.
+Many coilovers also allow individual adjustment of the damping forces.
 A small wheel on each shock absorber can be used to set different hardness curves or characteristics from soft to particularly firm, which strongly influence the driving behaviour.
 In this way, drivers who are experienced in driving dynamics can set up their own personal set-up.

 Caution: The installation of a coilover suspension is complex and should therefore only be carried out by a specialist workshop.